MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 To add a filter, do one of the following:

 - Move focus to a field that contains a value that you want to filter on.
-In in the column heading for the field, choose the down arrow, and then **Filter on This Value**.
+Go to the column heading, choose the down arrow, and then **Filter on This Value**.

   This will display only records that have the same value as the focused field.